MarkHershey/AudioDeepFakeDetection/README.md

 A Course Project for SUTD 50.039 Theory and Practice of Deep Learning (2022 Spring)

-by Mark He Huang, Peiyuan Zhang, James Raphael Tiovalen, Madhumitha Balaji, and Shyam Sridhar.
+Created by Mark He Huang, Peiyuan Zhang, James Raphael Tiovalen, Madhumitha Balaji, and Shyam Sridhar.

 ## Setup Environment